Regional Instructor Training

 Data-driven Course Design

-Decisions about how best to improve the regional I-Corps course experience are data-driven and validated by the UNY Node’s Research and Evaluation team, based at the University of Rochester’s Warner School of Education.
+Decisions about how best to improve the regional I-Corps course experience are data-driven and validated by the Hub’s Research and Evaluation team, based at the University of Rochester’s Warner School of Education.
 Since 2017, they have conducted user surveys with regional cohorts to evaluate course impact.
 The design of the UNY Instructor training course was driven by two of their core recommendations: 1) develop regional instructor training on how to combat implicit bias and create an inclusive learning environment; and 2) create a tool for regional teams and their instructors to self-assess national I-Corps Teams program readiness.

-We created a culturally-responsive teaching module to think about disrupting our biases, recognizing the humanity in each of our I-Corps participants, and to provide practical strategies for creating inclusive classrooms
+We created a culturally-responsive teaching module to think about disrupting our biases, recognizing the humanity in each of our I-Corps participants, and to provide practical strategies for creating inclusive classrooms.

 Inclusive and Equitable Teaching Practices